WilliamGiare/Astrophysics_Journal_CLub/README.md

 # [Sapienza Astrophysics Journal club](https://sites.google.com/uniroma1.it/astrophysics-journal-club/home)

-A Data Analysis of the Sapienza Astrophysics Journal Club Meetings, Academic year 2020/2021.
+A Data Analysis for the Academic year 2020/2021.

 ## Meetings
 The meetings were typically made of two talks of 30 minutes each with Academics (≥ postdocs) usually being the first speakers and students (≤ PhD students) the second speakers.
 Anyway, sometimes both the speakers were students or Academics as well as there were meetings with only one talk (held either by Academics or Students).